09 September 2019

-King James IV was killed at the Battle of Flodden Field - On this day in history
+King James IV of Scotland was killed at the Battle of Flodden Field on 9 September 1513. ...

-King James IV of Scotland was killed at the Battle of Flodden Field on 9 September 1513, becoming the last Scottish (and British) monarch to die in battle.
+King James IV of Scotland was killed at the Battle of Flodden Field on 9 September 1513.
 The battle was fought at Branxton in Northumberland, and saw opposing Scottish and English forces of between 20,000 and 30,000 men.

 Despite the similar size of the two armies, the promising position taken by James IV's forces on the battlefield proved of little worth when faced with English artillery, which proved to be superior in the rain-logged conditions on the day.